 One of the benefits of this relationship is shared practice.
 The parent can help the child foster good practising habits by regularly monitoring posture, hand positions, and rhythm.
 Technical exercises which may seem boring can be turned into fun if both parties explore different ways and speeds to practice observing who can play the most accurately.
 Another game could be ‘spot the deliberate mistake’ which will help devlop note reading and aural skills.

 The parent – child duo are a ready made duet partnership.
 There are many duet (two pianists playing one piano together) pieces arranged for beginners and hopefully a helpful teacher will guide their students to the most appropriate ones.
 The parent will help their child focus on the details such as keeping time and correct notes and fingerings, they will also be able to share in the sense of achievement after performing a piece for the family.

 Perhaps the most important role the parent pupil can take is to lead by example.
-They can illustrate the importance of regular practice by making time in their day and consequently when their child sees this they tend to follow and gradually view practice as a necessary route to improvement.
+They can illustrate the importance of regular practice by making time in their day and consequently when their child sees this, they tend to follow and gradually view practice as a necessary route to improvement.
 When a parent’s good intentions occasionally fall by the wayside they might find themselves being gently reprimanded by their child!
-Another amusing situation occurs when the child becomes more fluent than their parent and parents will then find themselves ‘having a lesson’ from their son or daughter.
-Most parents are delighted with this development and it gives children a real sense of confidence and achievment too.
+Another amusing situation occurs when the child becomes more fluent than their parent, and parents will then find themselves ‘having a lesson’ from their son or daughter.
+Most parents are delighted with this development and it can offer children a real sense of confidence and achievment.

 Children to do need proper support when learning to master an instrument.
 It does help if a parent is around to help with practice sessions particularly if the child is young, so if a parent does decide to take lessons this can only be a positive influence on a child’s musical development.
 If you have been planning to take piano lessons with your child then what are you waiting for?
 Start playing and have fun.